itihon/file-tree-view/README.md

 - [ ] drag and drop
 - [ ] context menu
 - [ ] icons for specific file types
+- [ ] loading the first level of file system, and then loading every additional folder level by clicking on it
+- [ ] fs adapter that reflects file system state
+- [ ] sorting on [x]load, on [ ]adding content, on [ ]file/folder creation

+## Issues

+## Refactor

+- [ ] Change type "folder" to "directory" to follow File system API convention
+- [ ] Consider changing isExpanded() method to getter.
+It may allow to check an instance if is folder or file.

 ## Related